ordinarydennis/ordinarydennis.github.io/_posts/2022-01-29-The-way-to-erase-items-in-stl-containers-is-all-defferent.md

 ```

 But It is not simple in associative container.
-There are two way that you can use. one is easy to code but inefficient.
+There are two way that you can use.
+One is easy to code but inefficient.
-another is efficient.
+Another is efficient.
 The way which is easy to code is using remove_copy_if().
 It is add element not satisfying condition to new container then swap original container with new container.